Old Course that stands test of time at modern British Open

 The reason it stands up to the modern game? ”Because of the weather,” he said.
 But then he quickly added, ”I don’t think it stands the test of time if it’s benign.”

-He thought back to the last time, in 2015, when Zach Johnson won the three-man playoff after they finished at 15-under par.
+He thought back to the last time, in 2015, when Louis Oosthuizen won the three-man playoff after they finished at 15-under par.
 That was a Monday finish because of wind delays.

 ”If the conditions are calm for four days – which I don’t think happens over here – I think that with today’s technology, it becomes a shootout.”